Welcome to Stonehill

 Forbes ranks Stonehill No. 221 on its 2014 list of America’s Top Colleges – and No. 93 in the Northeast.
 According to the magazine, Stonehill alumni salaries rank within the top 27 percent of college graduates across the nation and the College has the 13th lowest student debt default rate in the country.

 National & Community Service

-The Corporation for National and Community Service has named Stonehill to the President’s Higher Education Community Service Honor Roll for exemplary and innovative community service programs each of the past five years.
+The Corporation for National and Community Service has consistently named Stonehill to the President’s Higher Education Community Service Honor Roll for exemplary and innovative community service programs.

 Institute for International Education